simonamtoft/chora/README.md

 - AND immediates with the appropriate length.
 - Should there be a difference whether e.g. add, addi or addl is written?
 - Implemented compiler generated nops.
 Is this a good idea?
+- Should there also be nops after a store in some cases?